Rajeev Shah

 Rajeev is currently Clinical Director for Community Health Services with East London Foundation Trust, a Trust which has had considerable strength in Quality Improvement (QI) and co-production.
 Prior to this appointment, he was Clinical Lead for the HUC-London Ambulance Service Partnership during the pandemic and a GP Partner.
 His clinical work is in Urgent & Emergency Primary Care.
 Major transformational projects (with colleagues) have included: the delivery of a 200-bed technology-enabled virtual ward; substantially improving flow and evolving systems through an intermediate care ward; and the development of the 2-hour urgent community response, which included the award-winning integrated access to the ambulance response.

-Rajeev studied medicine at the University of Cambridge and subsequently underwent further training in Healthcare Innovation through Imperial College London.
-He gained further expertise in strategy, marketing, entrepreneurship and MedTech through the University of Birmingham’s MBA (Healthcare) programme.
+Rajeev studied medicine at the University of Cambridge and subsequently underwent further training in Healthcare Innovation.
+He also gained further expertise in strategy, marketing, entrepreneurship and MedTech through completing a Healthcare MBA.
+It was a huge privilege for him to have his MBA dissertation abstract selected by the World Health Organisation for presentation at its symposium in Copenhagen.